Battle of Köbölkút

 The Battle of Köbölkút was fought on August 5, 1663 as part of the Austro-Turkish War (1663–1664), between a Habsburg army under the command of the Hungarian Ádám Forgách and an Ottoman army under the command of Grand Vizier Fazıl Ahmed Pasha.
-The battle took place near Köbölkút, Kingdom of Hungary in present day Slovakia and was an absolute Ottoman victory.
+The battle took place near Köbölkút, Kingdom of Hungary in present day Gbelce in Slovakia and was an absolute Ottoman victory.
 The Ottomans captured the town and also large territories in modern day Slovakia.